 Deductible maintenance charges and capital charges

+The landlord of a flat can deduct maintenance charges for the period when the flat is for rent.
 Maintenance charges paid to housing co-operatives for flats that are let out can be deducted from rental income.
-Maintenance charges always need to be deducted during the year they were paid.
+You can deduct maintenance charges for the months when you receive rental income.
+Maintenance charges must always be deducted during the year they were paid.

 Capital charges include charges for repairs and capital costs.
 Housing co-operatives typically charge shareholders for repairs by means of monthly capital charges.
 Shareholders can also pay the whole amount to the housing co-operative in one lump sum.